kaby76/Piggy/README.md

 # Piggy

 Welcome to Piggy (*P*/*I*nvoke *G*enerator for C#).
 This free and open source software is a new way of generating pinvoke bindings for C# from C++ headers, using templates in a powerful and concise language of tree regular expressions, output strings, and C# code.
+This project evolves the idea of AST vistors used in ClangSharp and CppSharp, which are an application of DFS to the AST.
-Input header files are parsed
-by Clang to get an [abstract syntax tree (AST)](http://clang.llvm.org/docs/IntroductionToTheClangAST.html).
+As with ClangSharp and CppSharp, input C files are parsed by Clang to get an [abstract syntax tree (AST)](http://clang.llvm.org/docs/IntroductionToTheClangAST.html).
-Output templates contain tree regular expressions, inlined code, and embedded C# code for processing of the tree data into output.
+However, Piggy moves the visitor code into templates which are compiled and run.
+These templates contain tree regular expressions, inlined code, and embedded C# code for processing of the tree data into output.
 This tool does not read DLLs for P/Invoke generation, only the headers.

 Piggy extends the ideas of other pinvoke generators: